AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 `string` `required`

 The `driver` property indicates the name of the audio [Driver] implementation communicating with the physical audio device.
 You can implement multiple audio drivers as needed and register them in the engine with the plugin API.
-Read the [Writing Drivers](../../advanced/writing-drivers) guide to learn how to do.
+Read the [Writing Drivers](../../advanced/writing-drivers) guide to learn how to do it.

 ## Example